 If you don’t want to make a big regular cheesecake, try this easy creamy small batch cheesecake with only 5 slices!

-- 1 and 1/3 cups (130g) graham cracker crumbs (about 8 graham cracker sheets)
+- 1 and 1/3 cups (160g) graham cracker crumbs (about 10–11 full sheet graham crackers)

 - 3 Tablespoons (45g) unsalted butter, melted

 - two 8-ounce blocks (454g) full fat cream cheese, softened to room temperature